model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 We were also eager to explore the possibilities of using LLMs for daily coding tasks, so we decided to put ChatGPT to the test.
 In this blog post, we'll share our experiences with using ChatGPT and Kani to solve example coding problems, and explore how these technologies could revolutionize the way we approach software development.
 The experiments we did include the following three tasks:
-1. Writing a prompt and generate *unverified* code with ChatGPT.
+1. Writing a prompt to generate *unverified* code with ChatGPT.
 2. Checking the generated code with Kani to see if it's correct.
 3. Using ChatGPT and Kani iteratively to converge to code that passes verification.